unknwncharlie/dockpot_ssh/README.md

 # dockpot_ssh

-Very easy SSH honeypot that allows you to see failed login attempts and bash history.
+Very simple SSH honeypot that allows you to see failed login attempts and bash history.

 This is a test for a future project.